 The third aspect where private and public companies differ is the transparency framework.
-Private companies lack comparable transparency and disclosure requirements with regard to their contribution to climate change, the impacts that their business operations may have on the environment generally, and climate-related risks for their businesses as well as steps taken to address these concerns.
+Private companies have generally lacked comparable transparency and disclosure requirements when it comes to their contribution to climate change, or their environmental impacts more generally, their plans and strategy to address these concerns as well as climate-related risks for their businesses.
+Yet, as we will see, the chasm has recently been reduced and will further shrink to some extent, at least in the UK and the EU.